 Measures To Stop Plastic Pollution

-Plastic pollution is becoming a global menace since it is consumed all over the world.
-Plastic will most certainly be a part of your life in some way or the other, but you can do your bit to curb the plastic pollution by making some lifestyle changes:
+Plastic pollution is becoming a global menace since plastic is consumed all over the world.
+Plastic will most certainly be a part of your life in some way or the other, but you can do your part to curb plastic pollution by making some lifestyle changes:

 It is important to identify your role in problem in order to find our appropriate solution.
 So, take the necessary steps and help in protecting our planet.